Perkiomen Township, Pennsylvania: Government and politics

-Pennsylvania's current Governor is Tom Wolf and the Secretary of the Commonwealth is Pedro Cortes.
+Pennsylvania's current Governor is Josh Shapiro and the Secretary of the Commonwealth is Pedro Cortes.
 These two men represent all of Pennsylvania as well as Montgomery County.
 Montgomery County is governed by a three-person County Commission.
 The current composition is two Democrats and one Republican.
 By law, the County Commission must have one member of a minority party represented.
 The Commissioner of Montgomery County is Joseph C. Gale, Republican, and the Vice Chair is Valerie A. Arkoosh, MD, MPH, Democrat, and the Chair is Josh Shapiro, Democrat.
 These three men and women are in charge of administering the county's government and are in charge of various departments.
 Some of the departments include County Administration, Judicial, Corrections, Health and General Welfare, Adult and Senior Services, Child Welfare, Law Enforcement and Public Safety and Veterans Affairs.

 Economy

 Montgomery County has many companies that employ thousands of men and women.
 The company that employs the most men and women in Montgomery county is Merck which employs approximately 9,700 men and women.
 Some of the other companies that employ many people include SEI Investment with 1,983 people, State Correctional Institution at Graterford with 1,300 employees, and Limerick Generating Station - Exelon Nuclear with 800 employees and Matheson Tri-Gas.
 These are some of the major companies in the area but there are also small businesses that employ many of the men and women throughout Montgomery County.
 Some of the smaller but still significant employers include but are not limited to Springford Area School District with 1,020 employees, Perkiomen Valley School District with 761 employees, Pottstown School District with 550 employees, Owen J. Roberts School District with 642 employees, and Daniel Boone Area School District with 531 employees.
 A new shopping complex called Providence Town Center was built in 2009 and had many stores and restaurants built.
-Some of the restaurants that were built include, P.F.
-Changs, Firebirds, Champps, and Olive Garden.
-There are also Wegmans, Best Buy, Dicks Sporting Goods, Petsmart, Ulta, Movie Tavern, LOFT, and Jos.
-A Bank.
-This has become an economically thriving shopping center because of all of these restaurants and shops.